Numerics

 Tracking of a differential-drive robot

-Input: transitions of correlated landmarks perceived by a differential-drive robot after a short lapse of time
+Input: transitions of correlated landmarks perceived by a differential-drive robot after a short lapse of time (with noise in the measurements)

 Output: linear transformation that is consistent with the transitions and the mobility of the robot: driving forward and turning, but no slipping to the side